 Flexible Spending Accounts (FSAs) employ the use it or lose it” feature.
 On the other hand, with a health savings account, the balance rolls over indefinitely until the funds are used.

 What Are the Annual Contribution Limits to a Health Savings Account?

 Each year, the IRS sets annual contribution limits for HSAs.
 These limits are based on your HDHP coverage level (individual-only or family).

 For family coverage, the 2023 health savings account contribution limit is $7,750 ($8,300 for 2024).

 You may contribute as a lump sum to meet these maximums (or lesser amounts) or multiple times throughout the year.

-Unlike 401(k) plans, if your employer makes contributions to your HSA account, these funds count towards the annual contribution limits.
+Unlike 401(k) plans, if your employer makes contributions to your HSA account, these funds count towards the annual contribution limit.

 What Happens If I Use My HSA Funds for Nonqualified Expenses?

 It is your responsibility to maintain documentation showing your funds were used to pay for qualified medical expenses.
 If funds are used for nonqualified expenses, the money will be taxed as income and subject to a 10 percent penalty.